cathy-mcdonald/mars-rover/README.md

 North is taken to be at the top of the plain as shown and the rover will start facing East (i.e. to the right).

-## Running the JUnit tests

-Unit tests exist for each of the Direction, Plateau and Rover classes as well as some tests of the command line processor.

-Gradle can run the entire test suite.

-`.\gradlew test`

 The commands are:

 'M' - move forward one grid point and maintain the same heading